mgastner/cartogram-cpp/README.md

 3. Go to Downloads folder
 4. Unzip the file you just installed (you can use the `unzip` command)
 5. Go into the newly created unzipped folder json-develop (you can use the `cd` command)
+6. Run the following commands (you may copy and paste all of them at once):
 ```
 cmake .
 make